 They also make wonderful little gifts for friends and family!

 Here are those delicious ingredients… and scroll down below to watch my short video demo below for a step-by-step guide on how to make them.

-What better gift to give yourself and others this Christmas season!
-This recipe is my gift to you.
+What better gift to give yourself and others this Christmas season?
+This vegan truffle recipe is my Christmas gift to you.

 From my heart to yours

 - Teaspoon 'mixed spice' (i.e. cinnamon, clove, nutmeg, ginger)